 The trails in the Debecks Hill area are south west facing and see plenty of sun, as a result, they dry out quickly making for an ideal spring riding playground.
 Crouching Squirrel Hidden Monkey is a downhill mountain bike trail full of rocky features, roots and plenty of technical fun.
 Intermediate riders may prefer walking the more challenging features, but otherwise, the trail is very doable for intermediates.

-Angry Midget: Black - Sean's pick from Shred Shuttle
+Angry M: Black - Sean's pick from Shred Shuttle